drone/drone-plugin-index/content/gjtempleton/drone-pypi/index.md

         password: secret
 ```

-This block will execute the following command where repo corresponds to the specified credentials:
+This block will first generate the relevant .pypirc file with the provided details generating a _repo_ block, then execute the following command:

 ```
 python3 setup.py sdist upload -r repo